rficcaglia/nestor/README.md

 ## FAQs
 - Is Nestor a registered non-profit?
     - We would love someone who knows this process to discuss the pros/cons of what structure to create, if any.
-Please post on slack if you are an expert in these areas and would like to assis!
+Please open an issue if you are an expert in these areas and would like to assist!
 - Become a contributor and add some here!